amh21-Ha/amh21-Ha/README.md

 - 👋 Hi, I’m Amha
-- 👀 I’m interested in math
+- 👀 I’m interested in math and javascript
 - 🌱 I’m currently learning software engineerign
 - 💞️ I’m looking to collaborate on developer
 - 📫 How to reach me https://t.me/amHail